Military Aircraft Preservation Society (MAPS) Air Museum

 The Museum

 The concept and design of the museum is that of a Moonbase.
 Due to its large concrete dome, many originally mistook it for a salt storage area due to its location just off the interstate.
-Recently the Ohio Department of Transportation erected a sign on the highway for the 50th anniversary advising the location of the museum and the “First man on the moon.”
+Recently, the Ohio Department of Transportation erected a sign on the highway for the 50th anniversary, advising the location of the museum and the “First man on the moon.”

 Standing outside the museum is the F5D-1 Lancer aircraft flown by Armstrong.
-The restored cockpit form the aircraft is on display inside.
+The restored cockpit from the aircraft is on display inside.
 Armstrong saw in the aircraft its ability to save pilots and spacecraft from a launchpad explosion.
-Unfortunately, only four of the planes were built, and the program canceled.
+Unfortunately, only four of the planes were built, and the program was canceled.

 Artifacts

 There are numerous artifacts to view at the Armstrong Air and Space Museum.
-Foot straps that flew on Columbia during the moon mission, Armstrong’s back up space suit used during training.
-When he wore the spacesuit, he weighed 190 pounds on earth but only 32 pounds on the moon.
+Foot straps that flew on Columbia during the moon mission, Armstrong’s backup space suit used during training.
+When he wore the spacesuit, he weighed 190 pounds on Earth but only 32 pounds on the moon.
 A significant artifact on display is a large Moonrock.
-This uniquely displayed piece of another planet is Instagram worthy.
+This uniquely displayed piece of another planet is Instagram-worthy.

-As you enter the museum you will see a tribute to Ohio Astronauts.
+As you enter the museum, you will see a tribute to Ohio Astronauts.

 Boyhood Home